MannyJ100/Game_Project/README.md

 ##Installation and Usage

 In order to have access to the game, you must clone it from my GitHub repository titled Game Project.
-My username is MannyJ100.
+The username is MannyJ100.

 To make it easier, here is a link to my Github Game Project page repository.(https://github.com/MannyJ100/Game_Project/tree/Feature)